DigitalTheorist/DigitalTheorist/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Salesforce developer certification & personal projects!
+- 🔭 I’m currently working on Salesforce developer Platform Developer I Certification & personal projects!
 - 🌱 I’m currently learning Lightning web components and design.
 - 👯 I’m looking to collaborate on deployable apps in the Salesforce ecosystem.
 - 🤔 I’m looking for help with mentorship and supported learning.